-There was no Urgent Business.
+There is no Urgent Business listed on tonight's agenda.

 15 Mayor, Councillors and Delegate Reports

 Address from the Mayor and Councillors in relation to matters of civic leadership and community representation, including acknowledgement of community groups and individuals, information arising from internal Committees and delegates committees, advocacy on behalf of constituents and other topics of significance.